-"Mind your manners."
-That's what mom always said, right?
+"Mind your manners" is what Mom always said, right?
 But now that you're the mom what's considered good manners has changed a lot, thanks to technology and the fast pace of life.
 When you work from home, the phone is a particularly important part of your professional life.

 When you work from a home office, you do have the advantage of being able to take personal phone calls without disrupting anyone else.
-For those WAHMs who telecommute part time and spend some days in a brick-and-mortar office keep in mind these rules for using cell phones at work by Dawn Rosenberg McKay, Guide to Career Planning.
-Remember the level of professionalism you use in the office reflects your work ethic and is the basis for your boss and coworkers' assumptions about what you do while working at home.
+For those work-at-home moms (or WAHMs) who telecommute part-time, remember the level of professionalism you use in the office reflects your work ethic and is the basis for your boss and coworkers' assumptions about what you do while working at home.

-And while the rules for good phone manners don't differ much between home and work, at home we parents are also tasked with teaching our children telephone etiquette.
-And in turn we must also set good examples.
+And while the rules for good phone manners don't differ much between home and work, at home, we are also tasked with teaching our children telephone etiquette.
+And, in turn, we must also set good examples.